-Wally is easy to use, but like Mint, users often complain about its connectivity and glitches.
+Wally is easy to use, but users often complain about its connectivity and glitches like Mint.
 Because they offer premium accounts, not all features are included in the free service, so make sure you know what you’re getting before you sign up.

 Wally is a good app to start a budget and keep track of expenses.
 It has similar issues to Mint, but the additional premium services you need to pay for giving Mint the edge in this budget competition.

 The reviews on Mint are fairly mixed, and the reasons for that might not be the program itself but what is important to each user.
 People that gave Mint high marks weren’t looking for an in-depth review of their finances.

 Instead, they wanted a program that would give them a general overview in comparison with their budget.

 Reddit users had these positive things to say about Mint: